opensourcedesign/opensourcedesign.github.io/docs/moderation-guide.md

   this repo.
 Production deploys from `hugo-build.yml` also target `gh-pages` (site root) and preserve the `pr-preview/` folder.

-Repo admins: enable branch protection on `master`/`main` with required status checks **Content lint**, **Repository checks**, **Accessibility**, and **Hugo build** (or your fork’s equivalents) so these cannot be skipped.
+Repo admins: enable branch protection on `main` with required status checks **Content lint**, **Repository checks**, **Accessibility**, and **Hugo build** (or your fork’s equivalents) so these cannot be skipped.